Sempiternal (album): Influences, style and themes

 The lyrics on Sempiternal mainly deal with Sykes' journey through rehabilitation from ketamine.

 The album's track listing is arranged to fuel a conceptual interpretation.
 The album, which is penned by Sykes, is lyrically more positive and tongue-in-cheek in comparison to the dark lyricisms of the previous album, There Is a Hell.
 The album's lyrics are also focused on self-reflective themes of analysing the consequences of someone's actions on people's lives and transforming them into apologies and described as having "a more considerate, contemplative and self-aware demeanour".
 Sykes explained that while There Is a Hell examined mannerisms such as dealing with great amounts of depression, Sempiternal examines learning how to deal with that stress.
 Despite the proclaimed positivity of the album in an interview with Kerrang! magazine where they review the songs track by track Sykes makes several references to "a problem" which cohesively binds the tracks themes together.
 The lyrics are also cited as possessing anti-religious connotations, with Sykes summarising this by saying "I'm an atheist so it's all about not believing in God.
 Before the album I was put in a position where I was asked to believe in God to get better, I was in a shitty place and I was asked to put my faith in God".
 The lyrical structure is also seen as following a "yin-and-yang".
 Heard in songs like "Can You Feel My Heart", where the lyrics polarise with "the higher I get, the lower I sink".

-It is the only album to feature Sykes playing the rhythm guitar.